 - A patellofemoral brace: This device will help support your knee while stretching or working out to prevent the patella from moving too much.

-- RICE: A tried and true protocol for people dealing with pain from runner’s knee – rest, ice, compression and elevation is most effective after 72 hours of sustaining an injury.
+- RICE: A tried and true protocol for people dealing with pain from a runner’s knee – rest, ice, compression, and elevation is most effective after 72 hours of sustaining an injury.

 - Support your feet: To reduce any additional stress on your joints, wear orthopedic shoes or a shoe insert.